clbhundley/OSSM-Sauce/README.md

 # OSSM-Sauce
-App and firmware for controlling OSSM devices with WebSockets
+App and firmware for controlling OSSM devices using WebSockets